This is a reader-supported site. When you buy through links on this site, I may earn an affiliate commission. Thanks for your support! 🙂

 The Three Wise Men sculptures are finally done.

 It was really fun using so many different materials in this project.
-I also used images and materials from a lot of different cultures.
-The turban photos I used for reference were worn by men in Afghanistan, the robes came (sort of) from old drawings of Persian Zoroastrian priests, the sandals are Persian, Arabian and North African, and I used ribbons from Turkey and Italy.
-Whew!
+I also used images and materials from a lot of different cultures:

 If you missed the other three Wise Men videos, you can find them here:

-- Video three – Adding the Air Dry Clay
+- Part 3: Adding the Air Dry Clay

 - Color Mixing Recipes for Portraits